haseebnqureshi/Basefloor/docs/reference/transcription.md

 ## Usage in your API

-The transcription service adds an `API.Transcription` object to your MinAPI instance with the following methods:
+The transcription service adds an `API.Transcription` object to your Basefloor instance with the following methods:

 ```javascript
 // Example route to transcribe an audio file